jcorporation/myMPD/docs/configuration/index.md

 ### MPD autodetection

-myMPD tries to autodetect the mpd connection at first startup.
+myMPD tries to autodetect the mpd connection only at first start.
+Afterwards you should change the mpd connection settings through the web-ui.

 1. Uses the default MPD environment variables
 2. Searches for a mpd socket